An introduction to Coxeter polyhedra: Polyhedra

-\begin{ex} The convex hull of some points (that lie in a half-space in the spherical case) is well-defined in $\matX^n$.
-The convex hull of finitely many points in $\matX^n$ is a polyhedron.
-This holds also in $\bar\matH^n$.
-Every polyhedron is obtained in this way. \end{ex}
+\begin{ex} The convex hull of some points (that lie in the interior of a half-space in the spherical case) is well-defined in $\matX^n$.
+The convex hull of finitely many points in $\matX^n$ that are not contained in a hyperplane is a polyhedron.
+This holds also in $\bar \matH^n$ with few adjustments (we require $n\geq 2$, otherwise we might get segments of infinite length, and the points should not be contained in the closure of a hyperplane).

+Every polyhedron in $\matS^n, \matR^n$ is the convex hull of its vertices.
+Every polyhedron in $\matH^n$ is the convex hull in $\bar\matH^n$ of its real and ideal vertices, with its ideal vertices removed. \end{ex}

+From this exercise we deduce that every face of a polyhedron $P$ is itself a polyhedron in its supporting subspace, except when $P\subset \matH^n$ and the face is an edge with at least one ideal endpoint (because it has infinite length).

-\begin{ex} The faces of a polyhedron $P$ (actually, of $\bar P$ if $\matX^n = \matH^n$, so we include ideal vertices), after adding $\emptyset$ and $P$, form a \emph{lattice}: they form a poset by inclusion, and every two faces have a least upper bound and a greatest lower bound. \end{ex}
+\begin{ex} The faces of a polyhedron $P \subset \matS^n, \matR^n$, after adding $\emptyset$ and $P$, form a \emph{lattice}: they form a poset by inclusion, and every two faces have a least upper bound and a greatest lower bound.
+If $P\subset \matH^n$, this is true for the compactification $\bar P$ (that is, it is true if we consider ideal vertices as faces). \end{ex}

 Two polyhedra, possibly of different geometries, are \emph{combinatorially equivalent} if they have isomorphic face lattices.
 They are \emph{combinatorially dual} if their face lattices are isomorphic after reversing the inclusions of one of them.